 The issues addressed

-Anubhava was a bold film for its times.
+Anubhava was a bold film for its time.
 While many movies were churning out talking about ideal family and ideal marriage, Anubhava chose to address the taboo; ideal knowledge of sex.
 It also addressed the issue of child marriage.
 When Abhinaya’s character isn’t even 18 and is married to Kashinath’s character.
 The lack of knowledge of Sex by Abhinaya infuriates the marriage and eventually becomes the conflict of the film.
 The youth of then identified themselves with the issue which in turn made the film a hit.

 A different perspective of marriage